-- qualifiers: qualifiers are given only as superscripts and consist of a note that helps to distinguish the different functions or the same function at different levels of the calculation.
-Parentheses are used to separate the qualifier from the other mathematical operations that can be confused with the qualifiers. - The variables of the functions can appear either as a subscript or as arguments.
+- qualifiers: qualifiers are given only as subscripts (or as superscript if subscripts is not possible) and consist of a note that helps to distinguish the different functions (e.g. the Variance Covariance matrix S of different quantities) or the same function at different levels of the calculation (e.g. the iteration number of a retrieved quantity).
+Parentheses are used to separate the qualifier from the other mathematical operations that can be confused with the qualifiers (e.g. to separate qualifiers from transpose or inversion operation). - The variables of the functions can appear either as a subscript or as arguments.
 In order to provide a representation consistent with the convention of matrices and vectors, whenever possible, the variables relative to which the variability of the function is explicitly sampled within the code are shown as a subscript, while variables relative to which a dependence only exists implicitly in the equations are shown as arguments.

 When dealing with matrices and vectors, bold symbols are used.
+The operation of convolution is indicated with an asterisk.